Plants To Avoid

 Depending on the environment, poison ivy plants may sometimes sport greenish-white blossoms and even some small yellow berries.
 It should be easy enough to avoid, but if you come into contact with this poisonous plant, be sure not to scratch and soak yourself in cold water as soon as possible.
 You can also apply a topical corticosteroid, such as calamine lotion, to soothe the skin irritation.

-Similar to poison ivy, poison oak is a less common poisonous plant that also grows as a shrub or vine.
+Similar to poison ivy, other plants to avoid are poison oak.
+It is a less common poisonous plant that also grows as a shrub or vine.
 The leaves on poison oak are fuzzy and green, and grow in clusters of three leaves that have rounded lobes.
 Sometimes poison oak may have yellow or white berries, similar to those found on poison ivy.

 In terms of the allergic reaction, poison oak is very similar to poison ivy.
 It can cause itchy rashes and skin irritation, and should be treated in the same manner (with the application of corticosteroids and cold water).